mmadry/st-hmp/README.md

 DATASET
 =================
 Tactile data were collected for five objects using the 3-finger Schunk Dexerous hand with three proximal (14x6 pixels) and three distal (13x6 pixels) tactile sensors.
-Data in text format can be found in ./data/Drimus12RAS_schunk_dexterous/format:txt.
-The same data in Matlab format can be found in ./data/Drimus12RAS_schunk_dexterous/format:mat
+The data in a text format can be found in ./data/Drimus12RAS_schunk_dexterous/format:txt.
+The same data in the Matlab format can be found in ./data/Drimus12RAS_schunk_dexterous/format:mat

-The dataset was collected by Alin Drimus (drimus@mci.sdu.dk).
+Database was collected by Alin Drimus (drimus@mci.sdu.dk).
 Please directly contact Alin Drimus to obtain the complete database for 10 object categories.
-Detailed description of the dataset can be found in:
+Detailed description of the database can be found in:
 [2] Alin Drimus, Gert Kootstra, Arne Bilberg, Danica Kragic, "Design of a flexible tactile sensor for classification of rigid and deformable objects", In the Robotics and Autonomous Systems, 2012
 .